 Information in this chapter is the product of independent research by JLARC staff and collaboration with the JLARC consultant, Regulatory Management Counselors (RMC).
 RMC contributed research on the casino selection process and licensing process in other states and advised JLARC staff during the development of findings.

-Issuing a casino license through a competitive selection process maximizes potential benefits and minimizes public risks
+Issuing casino license through competitive selection process helps maximize benefits and minimizes risks